nheron/droolsonboarding/gettingStarted/implementation.md

 Then you shall obtain the rule as follows.
 Notice that the stringValue of the calculatedAttribute as a formula.
 So you should select the formula not a litteral.
 And also that we had to create a binding varialble "bd" for attribute birthdate of call Person.

 ![](BRMS/step3-2-Implementation/action18.png)
+Notice that we test there is not already a calculated attribute for that person with the same key

+Notice that we have to add to the list of calculated attribute of the person and then tell the rule engine the list was updated.